 Previously, Navas worked with the Carolina Diamonds in the National Pro Fastpitch league, coaching the team in its first year of existence.
 The league's owners honored Navas as part of the NPF Coaching Staff of the Year after the Diamonds had three of the top four home run hitters in the league.
 Rachel Folden topped the pro circuit with a 1.137 OPS (on-base plus slugging percentage), and Diamond pitcher Katie Burkhart ranked third in strikeouts behind former NCAA "K" champs Cat Osterman and Monica Abbott.

-For nine seasons, Navas led North Carolina State, starting the program in 2004 and going 296-226 during her tenure.
+The first Wolfpack softball coach, Navas started the North Carolina State program in 2004 and going 296-226 during her nine-year tenure.
 The Wolfpack won the 2006 Atlantic Coast Conference regular season and tournament titles and made two appearances in the NCAA Tournament (2006-07).
 Eight of Navas' student-athletes garnered first-team All-ACC honors with 10 taking National Fastpitch Coaches Association All-Southeast Region accolades.
 For three-consecutive years, a member of the Wolfpack earned one of the league's individual awards, including Navas's ACC Coach of the Year in 2006, and she coached her second league Rookie of the Year in 2012, Renada Davis.
 In 2007, Navas tutored Abbie Sims to both the ACC Player of the Year and third-team NFCA All-America accolades.

 Navas's first head-coaching run came at NCAA Division II member Barry, where she guided the Buccaneers to six regionals, two Sunshine State Conference crowns and a second-place finish in the 1998 NCAA Tournament.
 In her nine years at the south Florida school, she led Barry to a 335-134-1 (.714) record.